celistimen/Light-curve-classification/Stellar-explorer/readme.md

 Additional configuration will be required to deploy this app on a public server.
 For more information, see https://dash.plotly.com/deployment

 #### Dependencies:
-        All python packages are listed in setup.bat
+The app requires following packages to be installed:  (and others)
+- pip install dash==1.12.0 # although newer versions might work, only dash 1.12 was tested
+- pip install dash-bootstrap-components
+- pip install dash-extensions
+- pip install scipy

-        - Stellar-explorer/data/ needs to contain the data
+The data (in csv format) needs to be placed in the Stellar-explorer/data/ folder.